DETAILED ACTION

 REGARDING CLAIM 8, Kim, as modified, remains as applied above to claim 7, and further, Schwartz also discloses, selecting an inspection path that has been generated based on proximity to one or more UAV bases (Schwartz: [0053-0054]; [0062]).

-The examiner respectfully submits, Kim discloses the amended limitations generating a current inspection path for the randomized start time based on the predicted inspection path information (Kim: [FIG. 9]; [0017]; [0076]; [0078]).
+The examiner respectfully submits, Kim discloses the limitations generating a current inspection path for the randomized start time based on the predicted inspection path information (Kim: [FIG. 9]; [0017]; [0076] flies in a prescribed manner or route and a random path-based flight scheme in which the reconnaissance UAV flies along a randomly adjusted path.
+The two flight schemes may be used selectively or in their combination; [0078]).

 It would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to modify the method disclosed by Kim to include operation capabilities and obstacle considerations taught by Schwartz.
 One of ordinary skill in the art would have been motivated to make this modification, with a reasonable expectation of success, in order to autonomously inspect and generate work orders for an AOI.

-It would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to modify the method disclosed by a modified Kim to include random surveillance periods taught by Ohtsuji.
-One of ordinary skill in the art would have been motivated to make this modification, with a reasonable expectation of success, in order to conceal surveillance from a surveillance target.
+It would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to modify the method disclosed by a modified Kim to include random surveillance taught by Kajitani.
+One of ordinary skill in the art would have been motivated to make this modification, with a reasonable expectation of success, in order to the movement of the mobile monitoring robot becomes more difficult to predict, and the security capability can be further improved.

-The examiner respectfully submits, Kim, as modified (see Kim or Ohtsuji above), discloses generating a randomized inspection start time.
+The examiner respectfully submits, Kim, as modified (see Kim or Kajitani above), discloses generating a randomized inspection start time.

-However, should it be found Kim, as modified, fails to disclose generating a randomized inspection start time, in the same field of endeavor, Martch discloses, generating a randomized inspection start time (Martch: [0059]; [0062]), for the benefit of performing surveillance within known constraints (weather, lighting, no-fly restriction, etc.).
+However, in the alternative, and in the same field of endeavor, Martch discloses, generating a randomized time to initiate using a time randomizing function a UAV inspection path (Martch: [0059]; [0062]), for the benefit of performing surveillance within known constraints (weather, lighting, no-fly restriction, etc.).

 It would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to modify the method disclosed by a modified Kim to include randoms inspection times taught by Martch.
 One of ordinary skill in the art would have been motivated to make this modification, with a reasonable expectation of success, in order to perform surveillance within known constraints (weather, lighting, no-fly restriction, etc.).